velocity23/infiniteflightlive-samples/PHP/README.md

 ## Using the InfiniteFlight Class

 This core of this sample is the `InfiniteFlight` class.
 It provides an interface to interact with the API simply.
 Please note the `.env` file is only part of the sample.
 The sample sets the `IfLiveKey` variable from the ENV file, however all the class will try to do is pull it from this Environment Variable.
 To use the `InfiniteFlight` class without the sample, you will need to set the `IfLiveKey` ENV Variable or input your API Key another way.

-I'm working on adding this client to Composer.